Quick Search:

 Step 1.
 You and your friend need to register MultCloud accounts separately.

 Step 2.
-After the account registration is successful, you and your friend need to grant MultCloud access to your Google Photos account respectively.
+After the account registration is successful, you and your friend need to grant MultCloud access to both Google Photos accounts.

 Create a Private Share in Google Photos